jenkins-x/enhancements/proposals/2/README.md

 Maybe we find when we look at migrating the current charts to boot apps (nginx / cert manager / external-dns in particular) we may find its got some limitations and building a simple similar tool might be easier.
 Or we may find helmfile gets us where we need to go faster.

-### Current Implementation

-See the [Implementation Documentation](docs/README.md) for an overview of how to use helmfile and helm 3